Energy-Dependent Light Quenching in CaWO$_4$ Crystals at mK Temperatures: The neutron-scattering facility

-The experiment was optimized for the measurement of $QF_W$ \citep{strauss_PhD,strauss_ltd15}.
-To enhance the number of W-scatters a scattering angle of ${\Theta\,{=}\,80^\circ}$ was chosen due to scattering kinematics \citep{Jagemann:2006sx}.
-For this specific angle, the expected recoil energy of triple-coincident events is ${\sim}\,100$\,keV for W, ${\sim}\,450$\,keV for Ca, and ${\sim}\,1.1$\,MeV for O .
-In ${\sim}\,3$ weeks of beam time a total of ${\sim}\,10^8$ cryodetector pulses were recorded.
-FIG.\,\ref{fig:timing} shows the time difference $\Delta t$ between neutron events with the correct TOF identified in one of the liquid-scintillator detectors and the closest W-recoil (in time) in the CaWO$_4$ crystal ($E_r=100{\pm}20$\,keV).
+The experiment was optimized for the measurement of $QF_W$ \cite{strauss_PhD,Strauss:2014aa}.
+To enhance the number of W-scatters a scattering angle of ${\Theta\,{=}\,80^\circ}$ was chosen due to scattering kinematics \cite{Jagemann:2006sx}.
+For this specific angle, the expected recoil energy of triple-coincident events is ${\sim}\,100$\,keV for W, ${\sim}\,450$\,keV for Ca, and ${\sim}\,1.1$\,MeV for O. In ${\sim}\,3$ weeks of beam time a total of ${\sim}\,10^8$ cryodetector pulses were recorded.
+Fig.\,\ref{fig:timing} shows the time difference $\Delta t$ between neutron events with the correct TOF identified in one of the liquid-scintillator detectors and the closest W-recoil (in time) in the CaWO$_4$ crystal ($E_r=100{\pm}20$\,keV).
 A gaussian peak of triple-coincidences on W (dashed red line) at $\Delta t\,{\approx}\,0.016$\,ms and a width of $\sigma_t\,{\approx}\,4.8\,\mu$s (onset resolution of the cryodetector) is observed above a background due to accidental coincidences uniformly distributed in time (shaded area).
 Within the $2\sigma$-bounds of the peak 158 W-scatters are identified with a signal-to-background (S/B) ratio of ${\sim}\,7:1$.\\

+Fig.\,\ref{fig:LY} shows the LY distrubution of these events in a histogram (black dots).
 The mean LY of the extracted W-scatters is found at a lower value compared to the mean LY of all nuclear recoils, i.e., the (overlapping) contributions of O, Ca and W if no coincidence measurement is involved.
-The accidental coincidences have a LY-distribution equal to that which is modelled by a probability-density function (background-pdf) \citep{strauss_PhD}.
+The accidental coincidences have a LY-distribution equal to that which is modelled by a probability-density function (background-pdf) \cite{strauss_PhD}.
 A simultaneous maximum-likelihood (ML) fit is performed including (1) the timing distribution which fixes the S/B ratio and the number of identified W-events, and (2) the LY distribution described by a gaussian (W-events) and the background-pdf.
 The final results are $LY_W\,{=}\,0.0208\,{\pm}\,0.0024$ and $QF_W\,{=}\,(1.96\,{\pm}\,0.22)$\%, correspondingly (errors are dominated by statistics).
-FIG.\,\ref{fig:LY} shows the LY histogram of the identified events and the fit by the gaussian (dashed red line) and the background-pdf (shaded area).\\
+Fig.\,\ref{fig:LY} shows the fit to the LY distribution by the gaussian (dashed red line) and the background-pdf (shaded area).\\